vyvydkf628/Fo3_Daegari/README.md

 ## Why we use Block Chain?
 Blockchain features security, transparency, decentralization, scalability, and reliability.
 Traditional community services have the following challenges.
-1. **Ownership dispute over goods, tickets, etc. : Security**
+1. **Ownership dispute over goods, tickets, etc : Security**
 Fake issues such as limited-edition products and famous concert tickets have been tried in various ways, but they still remain problems.
 In fact, according to the New York Times, about five times a week there is a "fake ticket" problem on Broadway, especially in a "hot" musical where tickets are hard to buy.
 These problems are addressed using NFT(Non-Fungible Token).
 Blockchain technology shows and shares transaction details to all users, making it difficult to fabricate or falsify.
 The combination of these characteristics makes it possible to prevent ticket-related fraud or crime.
+2. **Persistent Preservation of Posts and Contents : Decentralization**
+For enthusiasts, there is a desire to keep a record of writing, photography, etc. However, traditional centralized fan sites are vulnerable in terms of permanent retention of data, for example, due to sudden closures.
+Currently, the mania community is centrally managed, managed by the cafe's manager, and in the case of boards that are not managed, the members' creations are deleted or neglected.
+Recently, unlike most recent Internet services that guide users to back up their data at the end of the service, Cyworld did not take any action at first, causing a lot of anxiety among users.
+The decentralization of the blockchain can solve these problems and keep records permanently.
+3.